 What I also found disturbing were the comments by former employees.
-On the website Glassdoor.ie, the current employees gave the Shaw academy decent reviews, yet any former ones posted horrible ones.
-Makes you wonder what goes on there, and how they manage their employees, lol.
+On the website Glassdoor.ie, the employees gave the Shaw academy some pretty dismal reviews.
+It makes you wonder what goes on there, and how they manage their employees, lol.

 The positive reviews were mainly about the course material itself, praising the education, the structure, and the instructors.
-So that’s encouraging!
+So that’s encouraging, yet confusing.

 I am always careful to take each “scam” comment with a grain of salt, but there are just too many.
-And quite recent as well.
-Below is a screenshot of a complaint from Susan, on August 27, 2018, on the website “Online Study Australia“.
+Below is a screenshot of a complaint from Zara on the website “Online Study Australia“.